After discovering that I have gluten sensitivity, I started creating and sharing gluten-free, healthy recipes.

-I personally do not like using black if I don't have too.
+I personally do not like using black if I don't have to.
 I feel that it deadens the color.
 What I prefer to use is a complementary color.
-It darkens it while adding a new dimension of color into the painting.
+It darkens it while adding a new dimension of color to the painting.

 Mixing Yellow and Violet

 Equal parts of two complementary colors, such as yellow and violet, tend to produce a dark brown as you see here.